 Factors that influence personal training costs

-Personal trainer pricing structures are different everywhere you go.
-On average, you can expect to pay between £30 to £65 per hour for a gym resident trainer, or a bit more for an individual trainer to come to your home or gym.
+Personal trainer costs per month are different everywhere you go.
+On average, you can expect to pay between $45 to $ 60 per hour for a gym resident trainer, or a bit more for an individual trainer to come to your home or gym.
 However, there are other factors at play that may affect your trainer’s rate, including:

+- Trainer experience and education.
 Contrary to common belief, personal trainers aren’t just fitness fanatics.
-All reputable trainers receive certifications, and some bachelor’s degrees in athletic coaching, physical therapy and rehabilitation, or sports medicine.
-You should always look for a trainer with Level 2 and 3 certification.
-If you are looking for more specialised services, finding a trainer with higher education is a wise investment.
+All reputable trainers receive certifications and some bachelor’s degrees in athletic coaching, physical therapy and rehabilitation, or sports medicine.
+You should always look for a trainer with a Cert III or IV in Fitness.
+If you are looking for more specialized services, finding a trainer with higher education is a wise investment.

+- Session length and recurrence.
 Because most trainers use an hourly rate for their services, shorter sessions (30 minutes vs. the full hour) will be less expensive upfront.
 However, most trainers offer discounts for longer sessions.
-For example, a trainer may charge £40 for half an hour whereas they only charge £60 for the full hour.
+For example, a trainer may charge $45 for half an hour whereas they only charge $60 for the full hour.
 They may also offer discounts when you purchase packages, such as four sessions per month rather than individually.

+- Group training.
 Many believe that hiring a personal trainer means you’re choosing one-on-one sessions with a coach.
 However, many offer group sessions where you can meet with your friends and receive the same coaching for a reduced rate.
 This is a matter of personal preference.
 If you’re excited to work out with some friends or your family, group coaching may be a great option for you.
-However, if you’re looking for more targeted results, private sessions might be your best option.
+However, if you’re looking for more targeted results, private sessions may be your best option.

 Choosing the right trainer for you

 Finding a trainer should be a very selective process.
-Working out isn’t necessarily everyone’s favourite activity, so you want to ensure you find someone you’ll enjoy spending your time with.
-You don’t want to dread your gym sessions before they even start!
+Working out isn’t necessarily everyone’s favorite activity, so you want to ensure you find someone with whom you’ll enjoy spending your time.
+Women may prefer a female personal trainer while athletes may also look for sports coaches.
+Whatever the case, you don’t want to dread your gym sessions before they even start!
 Here is what you need to do to find a trainer that will work for you:

+- Schedule a consultation.
 The initial consultation is essential to finding the right trainer.
-You want to not only ensure you can reasonably afford their services but also like their coaching method and style.
+You want to not only ensure you can reasonably afford their services but like their coaching method and style.
 If you don’t like your trainer, you are less likely to stick to your routine, or worse, may swear off personal training altogether.
 The initial consultation is the time to go over your fitness goals and ask questions so you know what to expect.

+- Let them know about injuries and health conditions.
 Training safely is the key to long-term results.
 If you’ve suffered injuries or have any medical conditions that may affect your capabilities, it’s important to let your trainer know.
-If you choose an inexperienced trainer, they may not fully understand how to work around these injuries, and may inadvertently put you out of the game and further the distance between you and your goals.
+If you choose a trainer that’s inexperienced, they may not fully understand how to work around these injuries, and may inadvertently put you out of the game and further the distance between you and your goals.